jayshrivastava/groupchat/README.md

 A terminal-based chat server and client written in Go using gRPC.

-This project leverages concurrency constructs in Go as well as socket-like bidirectional streaming in gRPC to recieve and dispatch messages between clients.
+This project leverages concurrency constructs in Go as well as socket-like bidirectional streaming in gRPC to exchange messages between clients.

 ## Usage
 <b> Start Server </b>